Decastro122604/DeCastro_Journal_System/README.md

 - View all logged entries with recommendations based on the mood.
 - Easy-to-use, menu-driven interface for user interaction.

-🎀Class Structure
+🎀 Class Structure 🎀
-1. Abstract Class - `JournalEntry`
+1. 🌷Abstract Class🌷
-   This class serves as a blueprint for all journal entries.
+    `JournalEntry` This class serves as a blueprint for all journal entries.
 It defines common properties like date and type, and abstract methods that child classes must implement.

-2. MoodEntry Class
+2. 🌷MoodEntry Class🌷
    This class logs mood-related entries (e.g., Happy, Sad, Anxious) and provides an analysis based on the mood.

-3. GratitudeEntry Class
+3. 🌷GratitudeEntry Class🌷
    This class logs gratitude-related entries and encourages reflection on things the user is thankful for.

-4. Main Class - `WellnessJournal`
+4. 🌷Main Class🌷
-   The main program that handles user interaction.
+   `WellnessJournal` The main program that handles user interaction.
 It allows users to log entries, view their journal, and receive insights based on their entries.

-🎀How It Works
+🎀 How It Works 🎀
-1. Start the Program: When you run the program, it shows a menu with options to log mood or gratitude entries, or to view all entries.
+1. Start the Program:
+   - When you run the program, it shows a menu with options to log mood or gratitude entries, or to view all entries.

 2. Logging Mood Entries:
    - Choose option 1 to log a mood entry.